elotl/kip/README.md

 **Credentials Option 2 - Instance Profile Credentials:**

-Kip can use credentials from an [AWS instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) of the VM it is running on.
-To use an instance profile, create an IAM policy with the [minimum Kip permissions](docs/kip-iam-permissions.md).
-Then apply that instance profile to the node that will run the Kip provider pod.
-The pod must run on the cloud instance that the instance profile is attached to.
+In AWS, Kip can use credentials supplied by the [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) attached to the node the pod is dispatched to.
+To use an instance profile, create an IAM policy with the [minimum Kip permissions](docs/kip-iam-permissions.md) then apply the instance profile to the node that will run the Kip provider pod.
+The Kip pod must run on the cloud instance that the instance profile is attached to.

 **Step 2: Apply virtual-kubelet.yaml**

-The resources in [virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) create ServiceAccounts Roles and a virtual-kubelet Deployment to run the provider.
-[Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolume to store the provider data.
+The resources in [virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) create ServiceAccounts, Roles and a virtual-kubelet Deployment to run the provider.
+[Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolumeClaim to store the provider data.

     kubectl apply -f deploy/virtual-kubelet.yaml